-Regarding the high exceedances of suspended solids and turbidity recorded, the temporary drainage installed on site was considered insufficient and ineffective since wet season ET and the Engineer repeatedly reminded the Contractor to prevent silty/nutrient/pesticides runoff to the streams and marine water.
-The Contractor was reminded to critically review and revise the TDMP according to the actual site progress, install sufficient temporary drains and provide sufficient desilting facilities in order to prevent/divert/collect the silty runoff and discharge to marine/streams according to the discharge licence and Water Quality Objectives (WQO) of Port Shelter.
+Few improvements of the temporary drainage were observed, more portions of the permanent drainage were commenced to use and collect surface runoff and more portions of the site covered by turfing during reporting months.
+Moreover, few rains were recorded according to the Hong Kong Observatory, no significant silty runoff was observed during this reporting month.
+Since the start of this year wet season, ET and the Engineer repeatedly reminded the Contractor to prevent silty/nutrient/pesticides runoff to the streams and marine water.
+The Contractor was reminded to critically review and revise the Temporary Drainage Management (TDMP) according to the actual site progress, install sufficient temporary drains and provide sufficient desilting facilities in order to prevent/divert/collect the silty runoff and discharge to the streams or marine according to the discharge licence and Water Quality Objectives (WQOs) of Port Shelter in accordance with the Water Pollution Control Ordinance (WPCO) and its subsidiary regulations.

 Artificial rocks were observed depositing at downstream of Stream A after heavy rains on 3rd July 2007 which had already been occurred once last year (June 2006).
-The Contractor was urged to remove all artificial rocks by hand.
-No machinery is allowed during the excavation of rocks within the buffer zone area.
-The Contractor agreed to carry out reinstatement work by the end of July 2007.
+The Contractor reported the rocks were cleared by hand without any use of machine during last reporting month (August 2007).
+Subject to the agreement by the Engineer and IEC that the rocks removal had been satisfactorily completed, the Contractor would conduct subsequent reinstatement works during the coming dry season.
+The Contractor was reminded to prevent the occurrence of the similar case before the completion of reinstatement.

 For the temporary Sewage Treatment Plant (STP), sewage effluent was stored temporarily in a temporary storage tank since early May 2007 and discharge off-site by licenced Contractor.
 Algae blooms were occurred at the upstream of fresh water inland marsh on 26 June and 10 July 2007.
-The Contractor conducted site inspection with RE on 16 July 2007 and confirmed that the discharge pipe connecting the sewage treatment plant to the temporary holding tank had been found damage and causing leakage which leading to continuous discharge of sewage water flowing into the fresh water inland marsh through drainage system.
+The Contractor conducted site inspection with the Engineer on 16 July 2007 and confirmed that the discharge pipe connecting the sewage treatment plant to the temporary holding tank had been found damage and causing leakage which leading to continuous discharge of sewage water flowing into the fresh water inland marsh through the permanent drainage system.
 This coincided with the continuous exceedances of nutrient concentrations recorded at downstream of fresh water inland marsh.
 The Contractor was reminded to take immediate and effective remedial actions to properly operate and maintain the wastewater treatment facilities in compliance with the discharge licence together with the provision of supportive water quality monitoring results of the sewage effluent.
 The Contractor was also reminded to pay particular attention and strictly follow all specific and standard conditions required by discharge licence of their sewage treatment plant.
-No information was submitted by CHEC regarding the STW performance during the reporting month.
+No information was submitted by CHEC regarding the STP performance during the reporting and previous months.
+Moreover, after the new installed connecting pipeline from the STP to temporary holding tanks since mid-July, the concentration of ammonia at the downstream of the fresh water inland marsh was found decreased gradually and later kept undetectable since the previous months.
+Nutrients (nitrogen compounds), presented in the Fresh Water Inland Marsh, were found decreased to the levels similar to those of other streams during the reporting month.